 Order taggingAnchor link to section titled "Order tagging"

 Merchants often identify and filter subscription orders in the Shopify admin.
-To tag orders for subscriptions from your app, you can use the
+To tag orders for subscriptions from your app, you can call the

 Automatic fulfillmentAnchor link to section titled "Automatic fulfillment"